itchinda/pyodys-project/README.md

-# Numerical ODE Solver with Butcher Tableaus
+# PyOdys – Numerical ODE Solvers for Large and Stiff Systems

-This repository contains a robust and flexible Python package for solving **ordinary differential equations (ODEs)**.
+PyOdys is a robust and flexible Python package for solving **ordinary differential equations (ODEs)**.
-The solver is built to handle both **explicit and implicit Runge–Kutta methods** using a powerful **Butcher tableau** approach, and it includes a **numerical Jacobian** for convenience.
+It supports both **Runge–Kutta schemes** (explicit, DIRK) and **BDF multistep methods**, with adaptive time-stepping and strong support for **sparse Jacobians**—making it well-suited for large-scale and stiff problems.
+It also includes a **numerical Jacobian** for convenience.

 ---

 ## Features

-- **Butcher Tableau-based Solver**:
-  A general-purpose Runge–Kutta solver configurable with any Butcher tableau.
-Supports a wide range of methods, from classic RK4 to advanced implicit SDIRK schemes.
+- **Unified Solver Interface**:
+  The `PyodysSolver` class provides a single entry point.
+You just specify the method name (e.g. `"erk4"`, `"esdirk64"`, `"bdf4"`) and PyOdys automatically selects the correct solver backend: RK or BDF (**planned**).

+- **Wide Range of Methods**:
+  - **Explicit Runge–Kutta**: classic schemes like RK4 (`erk4`) and Dormand–Prince (`dopri54`).
+  - **Implicit Runge-Kutta**: DIRK, SDIRK and ESDIRK methods for stiff problems.
+  - **BDF methods (planned)**: multistep implicit solvers for highly stiff systems.
+A `BDFSolver` class is included in the design, but support for BDF methods is still **under development** and not yet available in this release.

+- **PyOdys is designed to be highly extensible**:
+  - Users may plug in custom Runge–Kutta schemes through the `RKScheme` class.
+  - Support for custom BDF schemes will be available through the `BDFScheme` class once the BDF solver is finalized.

 - **Adaptive Time-Stepping**:
-  The solver automatically adjusts the time step size based on local error estimates, ensuring that a solution is found with the specified accuracy while minimizing computational effort.
-This is crucial for solving problems with dynamics that change over time
+  Automatic control of time step size based on local error estimates.
+Balances accuracy and efficiency, crucial for multiscale dynamics.

 - **Implicit Method Support**:
-  Uses the **Newton–Raphson method** to solve the nonlinear systems that arise in implicit ODEs, making it suitable for stiff problems.
+  Nonlinear systems are solved with **Newton iterations**.
+Linear solves exploit sparse Jacobians (`scipy.sparse.linalg`).

-- **Flexible System Definition**:
+- **Flexible Problem Definition:**:
   Define any ODE system by inheriting from the `ODEProblem` abstract class.
 A fallback **numerical Jacobian** (central finite differences) is provided automatically.
+  - Default: numerical Jacobian(central finite differences) is provided automatically.

-- **Analytical Jacobian Overrides**:
+  - Optional: user-supplied analytical/sparse Jacobian for efficiency.
-  For improved performance and accuracy, users can override the default numerical Jacobian with a hand-derived one.

 - **Example Systems Included**:
   - **Lorenz System**: Demonstrates handling of chaotic dynamics and generates the famous butterfly attractor.